arikaufman/algorithmicTrading/README.md

 ### common/DataCollection
 The data used is collected by downloading from yahoo finance.
 For instance, for the oracle data, the following link was used: https://ca.finance.yahoo.com/quote/ORCL/history?p=ORCL&.tsrc=fin-srch .
 Ensure that the strategy you pick corresponds to the data that you are using, as the data used in DataCollection will be automatically ingested into the cerebro broker instance, per line 14 in main.py.
 If you'd like to improve the functionality or specificity of the data collected, feel free to edit the collectData function, that is called in main.py.

+### common/AnalyzerSuite
+The analyzer suite takes in the strategy, and returns max drawdown, sharpe's ratio, and annualized geometric returns, calculated by backtrader's module.
+These are the indicators I used to measure success of my models, and I benchmarked the max drawdown to fall below 30%, sharpe's ratio above 0.5, and maximized annualized returns.
+These analyzers can be changed to varying model requirements per the backtrader analyzer documentation.

 ### strategies
 The strategy in the strategies folder is what should be primarily changed for experimentation, and the layout of these strategies are shown in SimpleMovingAverage, BuyAndHold, and PairsTrading.
 Begin with SimpleMovingAverage, and BuyAndHold to get a feel for the code and how the module itself works.
 Here is a link to the Backtrader documentation which is also quite helpful to understand the module and code flow: https://www.backtrader.com/docu/.
 We will now move on to the main experimentation done, which was in pairs Trading.